technosophos/hello-helm/README.md

 # Hello Helm

 This is a simple demo of an ACR webhook to automatically upgrade a Helm chart.
-The `brigade.js` is configured to upgrae a Helm release every time the specified Docker image is upgraded in an Azure Container Registry (ACR).
+The `brigade.js` is configured to upgrade a Helm release every time the specified Docker image is upgraded in an Azure Container Registry (ACR).

 _This is not production quailty.
 It is a demo._